rust-lang/rust-by-example/examples/timers/input.md

 {timers.play}

 The playpen has a time limit, so you won't be able to see the (full) output in the editor.
-Here's the output you should see, if you run this in a computer.
+Here's the output you should see, if you run this on a computer.

 ```
 $ rustc timers.rs && time ./timers